2019 Bank of America Cash Rewards Credit Card Review

 For context, the average consumer spends about $1,650 in those two categories combined, per quarter, according to Bureau of Labor Statistics data.
 So if your spending is average or a bit heavier, the quarterly limit shouldn’t be a problem.
 As such, this card is a good option for moderate spenders who spend more on road trips, commuting and food for the family than the likes of airfare and hotel stays.
 You can learn more about why that’s the case below.

-- $150 Initial Bonus For Online Applicants: The average consumer has far more than $167 in credit-card eligible expenses each month.
-That means most qualified applicants will easily be able to meet the $500 threshold within the first 90 days of account opening and thereby claim their $150 prize.
-That’s effectively a discount of up to 30%, provided in the form of a statement credit.
+- $200 Initial Bonus For Online Applicants: The average consumer has more than $333 in credit-card eligible expenses each month.
+That means most qualified applicants will easily be able to meet the $1,000 threshold within the first 90 days of account opening and thereby claim their $200 prize.
+That’s effectively a discount of up to 20%, provided in the form of a statement credit.

 - Up To 3% Cash Back: You will earn 3% cash back in a category of your choosing: gas, online shopping, dining, travel, drug stores, or home improvement/furnishings, and 2% at grocery stores and wholesale clubs - for the first $2,500 spent in those categories, collectively, every three months.
 That means this flashy feature is worth a maximum of $300 per year.
 Beyond that, you will earn slightly less than the rewards-card market average of 1.06% cash back, driving the average person’s first-year rewards earnings to $477, according to our calculations.
 The best part: Your rewards will never expire, unless your account is closed, in which case any unused portion will be forfeited by Bank of America.